 Supporting environmental, socio-cultural, and heritage conservation projects in the host destinations where we are present.

 Conscious and Responsible Travel: Our Commitment to Act

-Feeling responsible to society and the environment, Deneb commits to operate exclusively in a manner that reduces environmental impacts, benefits host communities, safeguards the future livelihood of local people, and ensures the protection of destinations for future generations.
+Feeling responsible for society and the environment, Deneb commits to operating exclusively in a manner that reduces environmental impacts, benefits host communities, safeguards the future livelihood of local people, and ensures the protection of destinations for future generations.

 Climate Change: We endorse the 1.5°C business ambition